ajgilb/google_jobs_api_actor/README.md

 - `databaseUrl` - URL of the external database
 - `databaseTable` - Name of the database table to insert jobs into
 - `deduplicateJobs` - Whether to check for and skip duplicate jobs when pushing to database
+- `useTopCities` - If true, expands each query across a built-in list of major US cities
+- `cities` - Optional custom list of cities (e.g., ["New York NY", "Los Angeles CA"]).
+If provided, overrides top cities
 - `fullTimeOnly` - Whether to filter for full-time positions only
 - `excludeFastFood` - Whether to exclude fast food restaurants
 - `excludeRecruiters` - Whether to exclude recruiting agencies